stealth/u2f/README.md

 session  include        common-session
 ```

-Next time someone logs in via xdm, a u2f token is required which
+Next time someone logs in via _xdm_ an u2f token is required, which
-has to contain the private key belonging to the public part
+must contain the private key belonging to the public part
 stored in `/etc/u2f/keys`.
 Note that users which are not enrolled
-via `pam-enroll` cannot longer login via xdm!
+via `pam-enroll` cannot longer login via _xdm_!

 u2f limitations